Negotiating Nuclear Verification: Arms Control, Disarmament and Non-Proliferation

 Share this:

-Effective verification is an essential element of any nuclear arms control, non-proliferation or disarmament agreements.
+Effective verification is an essential element of any nuclear arms control, non-proliferation or disarmament agreement.
 While verification tools are technical in nature, verification itself is not purely a technical exercise: it is shaped by legal and normative requirements as well as international and domestic political influences.
 It is a multi-domain and highly specialised field that requires both expertise and practical experience.
 In this context, the VCDNP launched a project on how nuclear verification is negotiated.
 The project aims at building understanding and capacity to negotiate verification systems capable of supporting future arms control, disarmament, and non-proliferation regimes.
-Special emphasis was on building capacity among non-nuclear states.
+Special emphasis was on building capacity among non-nuclear States.

 The project, led by Senior Research Associate Noah Mayhew, entailed: